-By convention, target time is specified in cycles of the base clock, which is defined to be the zeroth output clock of the RationalClockBridge.
+By convention, target time is specified in cycles of the base clock, which is defined to be the clock of the RationalClockBridge whose clock ratio (multiplier / divisor) is one.
 While we suggest making the base clock the fastest clock in your system, as in any microprocessor-based system it will likely correspond to your core clock frequency, this is not a constraint.